xalitoarriaza/help/docs/mysql-old-app.md

 ---

 PHP + MySQL is a classic. fortrabbit offers MySQL as an internal component for each App.
-It's use is optional and it comes in different sizes, you can [scale](scaling) it up and down any time without downtimes.
+Its use is optional and it comes in different sizes, you can [scale](scaling) it up and down any time without downtimes.

 ## Access MySQL from your App